RobustSleepNet: Transfer learning for automated sleep staging at scale: Methods

 \subsection{Evaluation}

-Once the deep learning model has predicted the sleep stages for every epoch of every night from the dataset $\mathcal{D}_{target}$ we can compute a performance metric.
-To be able to compare with approaches from the literature, we use the Macro-F1 score over all the epochs from a dataset as the performance metric. where $precision_i$ and $recall_i$ respectively denote the precision and recall for the i-th sleep stage.
+Once the deep learning model had predicted the sleep stages for every epoch of every night from the dataset $\mathcal{D}_{target}$ we could compute a performance metric.
+To compare with approaches from the literature, we used the Macro-F1 score over all the epochs from a dataset. where $precision_i$ and $recall_i$ respectively denoted the precision and recall for the i-th sleep stage.
+We will refer to the Macro-F1 in this paper using $F1$.